SethCram/book-club/README.md

         proxy_cache_bypass $http_upgrade;
     }
     ```

-14. Verify the syntax of the nginx config file is okay and start nginx using it
+15. Create an account and register a subdomain and its corresponding "www." at http://freedns.afraid.org/menu/
+16. Setup nginx to accept traffic from the domain name
     ```sh
+    sudo vi /etc/nginx/sites-available/default
+    ```
+    replace the "server_name" with:
+    ```
+    server_name domain_name www.domain_name
+    ```
+17. Verify the syntax of the nginx config file is okay and start nginx using it
+    ```sh
     sudo nginx -t
     sudo service nginx restart
     ```
-15. Login to MongoDB Atlas and go "Security" > "Network Access" > "Add IP Address", then add the elastic public IP of the AWS EC2 instance (visible under EC2 instance details)
+18. Login to MongoDB Atlas and go "Security" > "Network Access" > "Add IP Address", then add the elastic public IP of the AWS EC2 instance (visible under EC2 instance details)
-16. Navigate to the public IP address using http (e.g. http://[publicIPAddress]) and the frontend should be visible or use curl to verify `curl http://[publicIPAddress]`
+19. Navigate to the public IP address using a browser (e.g. http://[publicIPAddress]) and the frontend should be visible or use curl to verify `curl http://[publicIPAddress]`
+20. Navigate to the domain name using a browser (e.g. http://[domain_name]) and the frontend should be visible or use curl to verify `curl http://[domain_name]`